rbiasini/imo-2021/problem1.md

 ## Solution

-The set of integers that can be otained as a sum of 2 numbers in the range [n, 2n] is [2n+1, 4n-1].
+The set of integers that can be obtained as a sum of 2 numbers in the range [n, 2n] is [2n+1, 4n-1].
 The fundamental idea is to notice that the number of perfect squares in the range [2n+1, 4n-1] tends to grow as n grows.

 To prove the thesis, it is sufficient to prove that, for a n sufficiently large (>100), it exists a trio of integers a, b, c, with a<b<c, such that: